foundrycf/foundry/README.md

 ColdFusion (or CF) is a powerful server-side language wrapped around the JVM to build web applications.
 Like most languages, CF has an object-oriented aspect known as components (or CFC's) which provide a "class / method / inheritance" foundation for enhancing your applications.

-Up until now, there hasn't been a great way to adequately use CF to build, share, re-use and manage these Components.
+Up until now, there hasn't been a great way to adequately use CF to build, share, re-use and manage these Components.<br />
 That is why Foundry was created.

 ##What can it do for me?